thankscitizen/opentdf/examples/web-app/README.md

 #### Running in a local cluster

-To work well with a local cluster, we will be leveraging the existing opentdf backend quickstart, which builds a working opentdf fleet of microservices into a local kubernetes cluster, using [kind] for the cluster management and [tilt] with [docker] for the build mechanism.
+To work well with a local cluster, we will be leveraging the existing OpenTDF backend quickstart, which builds a working OpenTDF fleet of microservices into a local kubernetes cluster, using [kind] for the cluster management and [tilt] with [docker] for the build mechanism.
 So we will first build a container for our application.

 ```Dockerfile
 FROM python:3.8-slim